Exotic to standard bottomonium transitions: Conclusions

 \section{Conclusions}

-We have computed the transition widths of $\Upsilon(10753)$ and $\Upsilon(11020)$ into standard quarkonium states and light quark mesons using nonrelativistic EFT.
+We have computed the transition widths of $\Upsilon(10753)$ and $\Upsilon(11020)$ into standard quarkonium states and light-quark mesons using nonrelativistic EFT.
 We have worked under the assumption that these two states are the first two lowest laying $1^{--}$ hybrid bottomonium states.
-The hybrid quarkonium states are heavy quark-antiquark bound states around the minima of the static energies computed in the quenched approximation in lattice QCD~\cite{Juge:2002br,Capitani:2018rox}.
+The hybrid quarkonium states are heavy-quark-antiquark bound states around the minima of the static energies computed in the quenched approximation in lattice QCD~\cite{Juge:2002br,Capitani:2018rox}.
 Although the spectrum of quark-antiquark static energies is not known with dynamical light quarks, the results from Ref.~\cite{Bali:2000vr} for the two lowest static energies show negligible difference to the quenched approximation ones.
-Therefore, it is plausible that the hybrid bottomonium states used in our approach are a good approximation of a more general isospin $I=0$ exotic quarkonium state mixing a nontrivial gluonic component with a light quark-antiquark pair component.
+Therefore, it is plausible that the hybrid bottomonium states used in our approach are a good approximation of a more general isospin $I=0$ exotic quarkonium state mixing a nontrivial gluonic component with a light-quark-antiquark pair component.

-Hybrid quarkonium states can be described in an EFT setting that incorporates the heavy quark mass expansion and an adiabatic expansion between the heavy quark and light degrees of freedom~\cite{Berwein:2015vca,Oncala:2017hop}.
-Since the EFT coincides with the Born-Oppenheimer approximation at LO it is sometimes referred as Born-Oppenheimer EFT~\cite{Brambilla:2017uyf}.
-In this EFT framework the two lowest laying $1^{--}$ hybrid states correspond to the ground state and first radial excitation of the coupled $\Sigma_u^--\Pi_u$ static energies, with $\ell=1$, negative parity and singlet heavy quark spin~\cite{Berwein:2015vca}.
-Nevertheless, is this paper we do not formally perform the adiabatic expansion at the Lagrangian level since we are interested in the transitions to standard quarkonium.
+Hybrid quarkonium states can be described in an EFT setting that incorporates the heavy-quark mass expansion and an adiabatic expansion between the heavy quark and light degrees of freedom~\cite{Berwein:2015vca,Oncala:2017hop}.
+Since the EFT coincides with the Born-Oppenheimer approximation at LO it is sometimes referred to as Born-Oppenheimer EFT~\cite{Brambilla:2017uyf}.
+In this EFT framework the two lowest laying $1^{--}$ hybrid states correspond to the ground state and the first radial excitation of the coupled $\Sigma_u^--\Pi_u$ static energies, with $\ell=1$, negative parity and singlet heavy-quark spin~\cite{Berwein:2015vca}.
+Nevertheless, in this paper we do not formally perform the adiabatic expansion at the Lagrangian level since we are interested in the transitions to standard quarkonium.
 The standard quarkonium states are the bound states over the ground state static energy $\Sigma_g^+$.
 We have used the lattice data for the static energies from Ref.~\cite{Juge:2002br}.